Neil Kerley: Playing career

 1962 produced much the same for West Adelaide.
 Kerley won the club's Best & Fairest award in 1961 and '62 (to add to his 1958 and '59 wins).
 He led the Bloods to the 1962 SANFL Grand Final where they faced their nemesis Port Adelaide but couldn't repeat their 1961 win and lost to the Magpies.
 Following the season Kerley, who was always his own man and rarely bowed to officialdom, was sensationally sacked as West Adelaide's coach despite taking them to one premiership and two Grand Finals in his two seasons in charge.
 He was replaced as captain-coach by longtime teammate Doug Thomas for 1963 but agreed to play out his contract with the club (Thomas was against Kerley's sacking and was initially reluctant to take up the position, only doing so when assured by Kerley that he had his support).
 West Adelaide's form dropped in 1963 and they finished the season fourth, losing the Elimination Final.
 As a player and playing-coach for West Adelaide Kerley played 165 games and kicked 87 goals between 1952 and 1963 and led the club to its seventh premiership in 1961.

 After his contract with West Adelaide ended following 1963, Kerley signed on as Captain-Coach of South Adelaide in 1964.
 The South Adelaide Panthers had finished last in 1963 and Kerley cemented his place among the greats of South Australian Football when he took the Panthers from bottom in 1963 to the SANFL Premiership in 1964 with a 27-point win over his long-time Grand Final nemesis Port Adelaide.
 As of 2022 this is the last time South Adelaide has won the SANFL premiership.
 Kerles went on to play 56 games for the Panthers until the end of 1966.

 Kerley signed with his third league club when he agreed to join Glenelg as player-coach from 1967.
 He played 55 games for the Tigers, won the club's Best and Fairest award in 1967 and led the club to the 1969 Grand Final against Sturt.

-Following the loss to Sturt (coached by Jack Oatey), Kerley retired from league football having played 276 SANFL games and kicking 123 goals in a career spanning 16 seasons beginning in 1952.
+Following the loss to Sturt (coached by Jack Oatey), Kerley retired from league football having played 265 SANFL games and kicking 123 goals in a career spanning 16 seasons beginning in 1952, and having played a total of 314 senior career games: along with 32 games in interstate football for South Australia, Kerley also played 13 night series matches and four International Rules matches on the 1968 Australian Football World Tour.